miayam/miayam/README.md

 ### Boring
 I believe in boring technology.
-Shiny new technology will be obselete in no time, but boring tech will not.
-It's already been an artifact. `Pug` for templating engine/presentational component. `SCSS` for styling.
+Shiny new technology will be obselete in no time, but boring tech will not. `Pug` for templating engine / presentational component.
-`Vanilla JS` for manipulating the DOM, scripting repetitive tasks and configuration.
+`SCSS` for styling. `Vanilla JS` for manipulating the DOM, scripting repetitive tasks and configuration.

 ### Atomic
-**Atomic Design** is a way to go.
+[Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) is a way to go.
 It makes the design **modular** that can be easily **managed and updated**.
-Thanks to Daniel Tonon for [this great article](https://css-tricks.com/abem-useful-adaptation-bem/).
+Thanks to Daniel Tonon for
+[this great article](https://css-tricks.com/abem-useful-adaptation-bem/).
 He encourages us to combine modified BEM naming convention with atomic design methodology.
 He also wrote pros and cons for his approach and let us decide